 Silla ruled south-eastern Korea during the Three Kingdoms period from the 1st century BCE to 7th century CE and the whole of the Korean peninsula from 668 to 935 CE.
 The traditional founding date of the Silla kingdom (often Ko-Silla - 'Old Silla' - to distinguish it from the later unified period) was, according to the 12th-century CE Samguk sagi ('Historical Records of the Three States'), 57 BCE but this is unlikely to be accurate and modern historians prefer a later date when describing the Silla as a single political entity.
-The kingdom first developed when Chinhan tribes in south-eastern Korea formed a confederacy.
-The traditional founder figure is Hyeokgeose (aka Pak Hyokkose, r.
-57 BCE - 4 CE) who, once he was born from a magical scarlet egg, merged six villages or clans and founded his fortified capital at Saro on the Gyeongju plain, later to become known as Kumsong (modern Gyeongju/Kyongju).
-The capital, Saro, gave the kingdom its first name (also known as Sorabol meaning 'Eastern Land') which was changed to Silla during the reign of king Beopheung (aka Pophung, r.
+The kingdom first developed when Jinhan tribes in south-eastern Korea formed a confederacy.
+The traditional founder figure is Hyeokgeose (r.
+57 BCE - 4 CE) who, once he was born from a magical scarlet egg, merged six villages or clans and founded his fortified capital at Saro on the Gyeongju plain, later to become known as Geumseong.
+The capital, Saro, gave the kingdom its first name (also known as Seorabeol meaning 'Eastern Land') which was changed to Silla during the reign of king Beopheung (r.
 514-540 CE) when a greater degree of centralisation was achieved.

 Gyeongju was not only the political capital of the Silla kingdom but it was also its religious centre.
 Temples like the sprawling 8th-century CE Bulguksa complex, known as the 'Temple of the Buddha Land,' the Seokguram Grotto containing a huge statue of the Buddha, the Hwangnyong ('Temple of the Imperial Dragon'), Punhwang ('Fragrant Imperial Temple'), countless pagodas, and the presence of most of the relics of Buddhism meant Gyeongju was also an important site of pilgrimage from believers across the kingdom.
 This and the strong influence of the local aristocratic clans meant that Gyeongju continued to serve as the nation's capital even when the Silla kingdom ruled all of Korea from 668 CE, and this despite its somewhat inconvenient location in the south-east corner of the country.